php-dev-br/laravel-doc-pt-br/migrations.md

 <a name="running-migrations"></a>
 ## Running Migrations

-To run all of your outstanding migrations, execute the `migrate` Artisan command:
+To run all outstanding migrations for your application, use the `migrate` Artisan command.
+If you are using the [Homestead virtual machine](homestead.md), you should run this command from within your VM:

     php artisan migrate

-> {note} If you are using the [Homestead virtual machine](homestead.md), you should run this command from within your virtual machine.
+If you receive a "class not found" error when running migrations, try running the `composer dump-autoload` command and re-issuing the migrate command.

 #### Forcing Migrations To Run In Production

-Some migration operations are destructive, which means they may cause you to lose data.
-In order to protect you from running these commands against your production database, you will be prompted for confirmation before the commands are executed.
+Some migration operations are destructive, meaning they may cause you to lose data.
+In order to protect you from running these commands against your production database, you will be prompted for confirmation before these commands are executed.
 To force the commands to run without a prompt, use the `--force` flag:

     php artisan migrate --force

 <a name="rolling-back-migrations"></a>
 ### Rolling Back Migrations

-To rollback the latest migration operation, you may use the `rollback` command.
-This command rolls back the last "batch" of migrations, which may include multiple migration files:
+To rollback the latest migration "operation", you may use the `rollback` command.
+Note that this rolls back the last "batch" of migrations that ran, which may include multiple migration files:

     php artisan migrate:rollback

-You may rollback a limited number of migrations by providing the `step` option to the `rollback` command.
-For example, the following command will rollback the last five migrations:

-    php artisan migrate:rollback --step=5

-The `migrate:reset` command will roll back all of your application's migrations:

-    php artisan migrate:reset

-#### Rollback & Migrate In Single Command

-The `migrate:refresh` command will roll back all of your migrations and then execute the `migrate` command.
-This command effectively re-creates your entire database:

-    php artisan migrate:refresh

-    // Refresh the database and run all database seeds... php artisan migrate:refresh --seed

-You may rollback & re-migrate a limited number of migrations by providing the `step` option to the `refresh` command.
-For example, the following command will rollback & re-migrate the last five migrations:

-    php artisan migrate:refresh --step=5

-<a name="tables"></a>
+<a name="writing-migrations"></a>
-## Tables
+## Writing Migrations

 <a name="creating-tables"></a>
 ### Creating Tables

 To create a new database table, use the `create` method on the `Schema` facade.
 The `create` method accepts two arguments.
-The first is the name of the table, while the second is a `Closure` which receives a `Blueprint` object that may be used to define the new table:
+The first is the name of the table, while the second is a `Closure` which receives a `Blueprint` object used to define the new table:

     Schema::create('users', function (Blueprint $table) {
         $table->increments('id');